tejasveesaini/AI_APITestFramework/README.md

 # AI_APITestFramework
-Artificial Intelligence powered framework for API testing
+Artificial Intelligence powered framework for API testing (Minimum Viable Product)

 - Files with prefix "fw_" contains template for code generation.
 It can be used as a **"standalone API testing framework"** as well.
 - test_posts.py contains code for connecting to local AI model and generate the tests

 ## Improvement Items
-- Segregate payloads into json files
+- Segregate payloads into json files and pojo
-- Add post steps to create file with the generated code
+- Add code to create file with the generated code
+- Use bigger model for better responses.
+For example - detect the dynamic fields

 ## Overview